These Chocolate M&M Cookies have soft centers, crisp edges and they’re loaded with three kinds of chocolate!

 - Preheat oven to 350°F. Line 2 baking sheets with parchment paper (don't skip this step, it helps keep the cookies from spreading).

-- Scoop the dough into 2-tablespoon portions, roll into balls and place a few inches apart on parchment lined baking sheets.
-Lightly press the remaining ¼ cup M&M's onto the tops of the dough mounds.
+- Scoop the dough into 2-tablespoon portions and form into mounds that are higher rather than wider.
+Place the dough mounds a few inches apart on parchment lined baking sheets.
+Lightly press the remaining ¼ cup M&M's onto the tops of the dough (this makes for a prettier cookie).

-- Bake for 9-11* minutes, rotating the baking sheets from top to bottom and front to back.
-Bake until the edges are beginning to set, but the rest of the cookie is still slightly underdone.
-Note: They should be so soft that you should not be able to pick them up immediately after removing from the oven.
+- Bake for 9-11* minutes, until the edges are beginning to set, but the rest of the cookie is still slightly underdone.
+Note: They should be so soft that you should not be able to pick them up off the baking sheet.
 They will set as the cool.

-- Place the baking sheet on wire rack to cool completely.
-Repeat with remaining dough, allowing the baking sheets to cool completely between batches.
+- Place the baking sheets on wire rack to cool completely.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.